mishchenkova/perscredo/README.md

 # perscredo
-The repository contains the lab for agile planning - 'Nerve & Volleys - Goal 5.0 2024' project
+This repository is a part of an ongoing project that helps building Personal Credo using agile planning - occupational and personal.